 Your property won’t sell for as much as it would in the Spring

 The big fear about selling in the winter is that you just won’t get as much for your home when compared to listing and selling in the spring selling season.
-While there is some truth to this — on average, homes sell for 5% to 10% more in the spring — you need to keep a few facts in mind.
+While there is some truth to this — on average, homes sell for 5% to 10% more in the spring — you need to keep a few facts in mind when selling your home in winter months.

 First, the spring offers a lot of competition and not all homes sell.
-On average, more than a third of homes need to be re-listed before a formal offer is made, meaning many homes listed in the spring don’t sell straight away.
+On average, more than a third of homes need to be re-listed before a formal offer is made.
+This means many homes listed in the spring don’t sell straight away.

 Plus, there is a lot more competition in the spring.
-One way to counter this is to price a home competitively — meaning for less than it’s worth — and this prompts a bidding war.
-This means a home may already be under-priced when it’s bid up that extra 5% to 10% during the springtime.
+One way to counter this is to price a home competitively — meaning for less than it’s worth.
+This has the potential to prompt a bidding war.
+So a home may already be under-priced when a bid goes over asking by an extra 5% to 10% during the springtime.

-Then there’s also the overall market in your area.
+There’s also the overall market in your area.
 “In 2017, active listings were down some 50% in January, February, and March in the Toronto market, so it was an incredible time to sell,” said Fleming.
+Although it is difficult for you to predict the trends, your Realtor can help you anticipate how active the home sales market might be.

 The key is to know the market, understand your home’s key advantages and disadvantages and then list it accordingly.
-That may mean that for some homes, it’s ideal to list in the winter when there are fewer homes competing for attention and more eager buyers.
+For some homes, it’s ideal to list in the winter when there are fewer homes competing for attention and more eager buyers.

 Myth No. 4: